 Arroz Caldo | Filipino Chicken and Rice Soup

-Relief came this morning, when I heard from family and friends.
+Relief came this morning when I heard from family and friends.
 Everyone was fine.
 But the images on the news are hard to swallow.

 So, today, I cooked from the archives.
-Something sentimental.
+Something quick, but sentimental.
 Arroz Caldo is the chicken soup that brings warmth and comfort – I cooked it for my dad when he was sick, and I cook it now for my family whenever we need a little extra hug.
 I hope that wherever you are, you can have a steaming bowlful and feel my warm thoughts with you.

 Arroz Caldo (Filipino Chicken and Rice Soup)